dotnet/msbuild/documentation/high-level-introduction.md

 ## Introduction

-Documentation on msbuild is both widespread and yet much of it is difficult to parse for those coming up to speed.
-There are also no good "high level" docs that paint a picture on how the parts are put together.

-The Xamarin.Android folks have written up a best [practices guide](https://github.com/xamarin/xamarin-android/blob/master/Documentation/guides/MSBuildBestPractices.md), which is more of a "graduate level" guide.

-This document aims to sit somewhere in the middle, “101 college level”.
-It should contain more than 5 minutes of content but for those coming to msbuild with very little background in how it works.
+This document aims to be a “101 college” level introduction into msbuild, useful for those coming to msbuild with very little background in how it works.

 ### What is msbuild?